 I must say that I’ve definitely taken some liberties with my parents’ recipe.

 First of all, they’ve never made posole in the slow cooker.
-I, on the other hand, wanted to create this dish as easily as possible and so I knew the slow cooker would be perfect for the job.
+I, on the other hand, wanted to create this dish as easily as possible and so I knew the crock pot would be perfect for the job.

 The right sauce makes a huge difference.

-Once the chicken posole is ready to go, it’s usually served with radishes, cilantro, finely shredded cabbage, limes, dried oregano, red chile flakes, white onions and even avocados.
+Once the crock pot posole is ready to go, it’s usually served with radishes, cilantro, finely shredded cabbage, limes, dried oregano, red chile flakes, white onions and even avocados.

 For these photos, I just used radishes, limes and cilantro, but I frequently also top it with shredded cabbage.
 It’s adds a nice crunch that is just delightful.